Home > City Guides > Should You Rent or Buy in Chicago?

 Earn Equity

 If you have a good credit score, buying property in Chicago and consistently paying your mortgage can help you continue building credit.
-Growing your owned assets and investing in real estate is a great idea if you can afford the costs of home ownership and have the funds for a downpayment.
+Growing your owned assets and investing in Chicago real estate is a great idea if you can afford the costs of homeownership and have the funds for a down payment.
 While home appreciation isn’t guaranteed, paying your mortgage promises to increase your credit health.
-This financial decision also gives you something to leverage if ever you need a loan.
+This financial decision also provides Chicago homebuyers with a valuable asset to leverage if they ever need a loan.

 Establish Roots

-Many Chicagoans have deep pride and love for their city, and buying a more permanent home could facilitate deeper connections with your neighbors and local community.
-“When you rent, the entire feeling of where you live is more transient,” Sachs Wong stated.
-“But when you own a condo or house, typically everyone around you is also an owner, so they’re more committed to the streets and vibe of the area.”
+Many Chicagoans have deep pride and love for their city, and buying a more permanent home could facilitate deeper connections with their neighbors and local community.
+Often, when you rent, where you live feels more temporary.
+There are also several mental health benefits to establishing yourself in a community, like feeling less isolated, creating a space of comfort, and more.

 Search Form Find an Extra Space Storage facility near you